scratcharchive/reactopya_gallery/README.md

-# reactopy_gallery
+# reactopya_gallery

-This project contains a collection of example reactopy widgets.
+This project contains a collection of example reactopya widgets.

 ## Prerequisites